Network Topology: Node Graph & Geomap#

 Thresholdsβ value ranges with associated colors to visually indicate statusMappingβ rename displayed valuesUnitsβ measurement unit conversionOverridesβ custom settings for specific metricsDataLinksβ links to external dashboards or graphs

-π Required Data Format#
+π Data Format#

-Each source dataframe record should contain:
+Each data source record may contain:

-π οΈ Data Preparation#
+π οΈ Data Source#

 Use Grafanaβs built-in transformations to prepare and merge data from: